John Dragonetti: Early life

 Dragonetti was born in Jackson, MI.
 His family moved to Egypt, where his father was principal of the American School in Cairo, at age 5.
 He spent most of his childhood in Dubai, U.A.E before attending boarding school in Nicosia, Cyprus.
 After high school at TASIS in Cyprus, John moved to Boston to attend Berklee College of Music.

 Pop career

-Based in Boston in 1996, Dragonetti began recording on 4-track cassette under the moniker Jack Drag.
+Dragonetti played in several bands in Boston, including The British Norberts (later, just The Norberts) and Wadi Trip.
+The British Norberts released a single in 1987 on the band's Moon Cheese label called "The Russians Are Playing With the Weather."
+The B-side was "Calling Sherlock Holmes."
+In 1996, Dragonetti began recording on 4-track cassette under the moniker Jack Drag.
 These home recordings were released by the Chapel Hill-based label, Hep-Cat.
 He later signed to A&M Records and released the band’s only major label LP, Dope Box, which was produced by Chris Shaw.
 Dragonetti released two more self-produced Jack Drag albums, Aviating and The Sun Inside.

 In 2006 he formed The Submarines with Blake Hazard.
 The band toured extensively and released three albums on Nettwerk Records.
 The group's songs were heavily placed in films, television shows, and commercials such as Nick & Norah’s Infinite Playlist and Nip/Tuck.
 Most notably was for Apple’s iPhone ad campaign.
 The company licensed two songs, "Submarine Symphonika" and "You, Me and the Bourgeoisie" from Honeysuckle Weeks.